2021 Czech census

 The 2021 Census of the Czech Republic took place between 27 March and 9 April 2021.
-It was conducted by the Czech Statistical Office.
+It was conducted by the Czech Statistical Office at a cost estimated to be 2.23 billion Czech koruna.
 Failure to complete the census could lead to a fine of 10,000 Czech koruna.

+Preliminary results

+Preliminary results were released in January 2022.
+The national population was 10.52 million, which represented an increase of approximately 90,000 from the previous census in 2011.
+At the same time, the average age was reported at 42.7 years, an increase of 1.7 years in the last ten years.